LitzN/Life-gardens/README.md

 ## **Bugs**
 ### **Fixed**
-* A horizontal scroll bar and white strip to appear on the side of the services page, adding the no gutters class consistently removed this
+* A horizontal scroll bar and white strip to appear on the side of the services page, adding the no gutters class consistently removed this problem on all screen widths except the smallest.
+* On the smallest device in developer tools (mobile-320px), the cards on the services page are appearing at full width of the screen whereas the rest of the page does not and is compressed.
+This was fixed by reducing the width of the cards.
-* Footer on services page was not taking up the full width of the page, removing the no gutters class from the fixed footer fixed the problem.
+* Footer on services page was not taking up the full width of the page, removing the no gutters class from the fixed footer solved the problem.
 ### **Not yet fixed**
 * On the smallest device in developer tools (mobile-320px), the cards on the services page are appearing at full width of the screen whereas the rest of the page does not and is compressed.